Elevating Inclusive, AI‑Ready Education: A Conversation on ITL Awards 2026

 Mandy: Beyond individual winners, what is the broader strategic impact you hope ITL Awards 2026 will have on education?

-As AI reshapes curricula, assessments, and student support, these awards help identify pioneers who are creating not just “smart” campuses but just, humane, and future‑ready ones.
+Leaders should learn from peers reimagining governance and pedagogy around equity and technology.
+As AI reshapes education, these awards help identify pioneers creating not just “smart” campuses but just, humane, and future-ready ones.

 Connection to SoftwareVerdict and Digital Strategy Institute